Central Bank of Ireland: Criticisms

-In 2016, former Irish Finance Minister, Michael Noonan, told an Irish MEP to "put on the green jersey" when told of a new Irish corporate BEPS tax tool to replace the prohibited “Double Irish" tool.
+In 2016, Irish Finance Minister, Michael Noonan, told an Irish MEP to "put on the green jersey" when told of a new Irish corporate BEPS tax tool to replace the prohibited “Double Irish" tool.

 Recurrent criticisms were made both before and after the Irish banking crisis, of the Central Bank of Ireland.
 As seen in the Irish banking crisis, when global markets are stressed, several of these issues can occur simultaneously (i.e. they are not independent risks), to amplify the seriousness of the situation.
 While the pre-crisis Central Bank of Ireland was judged to fail on all these criticisms, the Irish State had the financial resources to bail out the Irish banking system (Ireland was almost debt-free before the crisis).
-Post the 2011–bailout, the Irish State has a debt-to-GNI* ratio of over 100%, and will not be able to withstand such a material failing by the Central Bank of Ireland again.
-A recurrence would place the Irish banking system, and the Irish State, into creditor restructuring.
+Post‑bailout, the Irish State’s debt‑to‑GNI* ratio has exceeded 100%.
+Some analysts have argued that a similar failure by the Central Bank could be more difficult for the State to absorb and might increase the risk of creditor restructuring.

 Green jersey agenda

-In 2016, several Irish bank CEOs testified to being asked by senior officials of the Central Bank during 2007–2011 to follow a "green jersey agenda" in obfuscating the facts of Ireland's deteriorating banking system.
+In 2016, several Irish bank CEOs testified that senior Central Bank officials during 2007–2011 encouraged a "green jersey agenda"—prioritizing national economic interests over transparency—which enabled banks to obscure the deteriorating financial system.
 After the 2011–bailout by the EU–ECB–IMF (e.g. the European troika) of the Irish banking system, a number of non–Irish senior executives were placed in the Central Bank of Ireland, including the Board of the Bank.
 However, by 2017, almost all these non–Irish executives had departed the Central Bank, and some have publicised concerns about the Central Bank's tendency to push aside risk-management in pursuit of political and Government objectives.